What you need to know before sailing on a UW vessel

 There are a many ways to bump your head, stub your toes or smash your fingers on a ship.
 Pay attention to what you are doing at all times, and “keep one hand free for the ship” so you can keep your balance and hold a rail.

 Be very careful with heavy watertight doors.
 Do not lose control when passing through and be sure you properly dog the door shut once you have passed through.

 Make sure all your equipment is secured before the ship leaves the dock.
 It doesn't take very long to find out what you forgot to tie down so double check everything.
 Expensive equipment can be damaged beyond your ability to repair it in a matter of seconds.
 For the success of your scientific cruise ensure that you take the extra time to SECURE EVERYTHING properly.
 If you need help, ask a crew member.

 Get permission from the bridge before putting ANYTHING over the side.
 The Garbage Plan can be found on the Facilities & Living Aboard page.

 Smoking is NOT permitted in the interior of the ship.
 The Master sets the smoking policy.
 Smoking may be allowed outside on the weather decks, ensure you know the rules before you light up.

-For more information about UNOLS research vessel safety standards, go to RVSS.
+For more information about UNOLS research vessel safety, go to RVSS for a link to the most current version of the Research Vessel Safety Standards.
 If you have not been to sea, it is recommended that you read chapter one of the RVOC Safety Training Manual.
-Also available is a RVOC (research vessel operators committee) safety video.
-Although it is a bit dated, the basics of being safe at sea have not changed in decades, and to some extent centuries.